jyothish-git/aws-eks-codepipeline/README.md

 ```
 1. App Mesh controller deployed in EKS
 2. Deployed App mesh resources in EKS
-3. Deployed a sample nginx app in EKS using app mesh.
+3. Deployed a sample app in EKS using app mesh.
 ```